Remote ESXi recovery using iSCSI and RDM mapped disk

 - d.
 Click Advanced on the new window

 - f.
 Enter user & secret values, these should equals to the ones you were entered in configuration file at the step 2.f.
 In this example it was user / pass1234567890

-Such configuration above resulted in speed of 7.5Mb\s on 100Mbit network.
+Such configuration above resulted in a speed of 7.5Mb\s on a 100Mbit network.
 SSH displayed only 3.5Mb\s.
 We’re still testing if ESXi can act like an iSCSI target itself without Linux VM+RDM.
-At this case we’ll update this instruction.
+In this case, we’ll update this instruction.